fedorov-vk/elwiki_jsp/README.md

 ## The main differences

-* links between pages are provided by the page index, not the page name.
+* links between pages are provided by the page index, not the page name
 * wiki data is implemented by the EMF model
 * Data storage management provides CDO

-# This allows
+### These improvements allow

 * avoid scaning all pages, when changed the page name, to modify links to this page
 * to ensure data integrity, it is possible to repeatedly change the page name.